barthlab/Sensory-association-training-behavior/README.md

 ### Step III
 3.1.
 Once you click run, the program will open up a prompt for you to select the folder of which contains the data .txt file you stored.
 If there are multiple .txt files, it will automatically merge them.
 3.2.
-Once you have selected the folder of which contains the .txt data file, the script will show do a quick sanity check for the time-stamp, and open another prompt where you desire to store the excel files that contained all the analyses.
+Once you have selected the folder of which contains the .txt data file, the script will verify the format, and open another prompt where you desire to store the excel files that contained all the analyses.
 ![step3](demo/step3.png)

 ### Step IV